Nilgai: Behavior and ecology

 The nilgai is diurnal (active mainly during the day).
 A 1991 study investigated the daily routine of the antelope and found feeding peaks at dawn, in the morning, in the afternoon and during the evening.
 Females and juveniles do not interact appreciably with males, except during the mating season.
 Groups are generally small, with ten or fewer individuals, though groups of 20 to 70 individuals can occur at times.
 In a 1980 study in Bardiya National Park, the average herd size was of three individuals; In a 1995 study in the Gir National Park, herd membership varied with season.
 However, three distinct groupings are formed: one or two females with young calves, three to six adult and yearling females with calves, and male groups with two to 18 members.

 Typically tame, the nilgai may appear timid and cautious if harassed or alarmed; instead of seeking cover like duikers it would flee up to 300 m-or even 700 m on galloping-away from the danger.
 Though generally quiet, nilgai have been reported to make short guttural grunts when alarmed, and females to make clicking noises when nursing young.
 Alarmed individuals, mainly juveniles below five months, give out a coughing roar (whose pitch is highest in case of the juveniles) that lasts half a second, but can be heard by herds less than 500 m away and responded to similarly.

 Fights take place in both sexes and involve pushing their necks against each other or ramming into one another using horns.
 Fights can be gory; despite the protective skin deep, lacerated wounds and even deaths might occur.
 Display behaviour focuses on the throat patch and the beard, and threatening opponents by pointing the horns toward them.
 A young male was observed making a submissive display in the Sariska Reserve by kneeling before an adult male, who stood erect.
 The nilgai mark their territories by forming dung piles as much as 50 cm in radius.
 The defecation process is elaborate-the antelope stands with his legs about a metre apart, with the rump lowered and the tail held almost vertical; it stays in the same posture for at least ten seconds after relieving itself.
 The process is not as elaborate in the females as it is in the males.

 In India, the nilgai shares its habitat with the four-horned antelope, chinkara, chital and blackbuck; its association with the gaur and the water buffalo is less common.
 In Ranthambore National Park, the nilgai and the chinkara collectively prefer the area rich in Acacia and Butea species, while the sambar deer and the chital preferred the forests of Anogeissus and Grewia species.
-In India, the Bengal tiger and Asiatic lion prey on the nilgai but they are not significant predators of this antelope.
+In India, the Bengal tiger and Asiatic lion prey on the nilgai but the latter is not a significant predator of this antelope.
 Leopards also prey on the nilgai, though they prefer smaller prey.
 Dholes generally attack juveniles.
 Other predators includes the Indian wolf and striped hyena.